The Beatles' 1965 US tour

 The Beatles staged their second concert tour of the United States (with one date in Canada) in the late summer of 1965.
 At the peak of American Beatlemania, they played a mixture of outdoor stadiums and indoor arenas, with historic concerts at Shea Stadium in New York and the Hollywood Bowl.
-Typically of the era, the tour was a "package" presentation, with several artists on the bill.
+Typical of the era, the tour was a "package" presentation, with several artists on the bill.
 The Beatles played for just 30 minutes at each show, following sets by support acts such as Brenda Holloway and the King Curtis Band, Cannibal & the Headhunters, and Sounds Incorporated.

 After the tour's conclusion, the Beatles took a six-week break before reconvening in mid-October to record the album Rubber Soul.